casdoor/casdoor-cli/README.md

 ![](img/t-rec.gif)

-> ⚠️ This is a student project, and it is not officially supported nor affiliated with Casdoor.
-Please use with caution.
+> ⚠️ This is a student project.
+I will probably try to release a complete version in the near future as no Casdoor CLI is available yet.
+For now, this CLI is just a proof of concept.

 <!-- TOC -->
 * [Casdoor CLI](#casdoor-cli)